-10. In systems with kirk-keys, turn the key in the lock of the maintenance bypass breaker MBB to lock open.

-11. In systems with kirk-keys, insert the key in the solenoid key release unit and turn to capture the key.
+- 10. In systems with kirk-keys, turn the key in the lock of MBB to lock open.
+The key is released. - 11.
+In systems with kirk-keys, insert the key in the solenoid key release unit and turn to capture the key.